What is Pain?

 When we develop chronic pain (pain for more than a few months) it means that something has gone wrong with your body’s normal ‘fixing’ processes.
 Simply put: your brain has become tired of trying to fix the problem and has stopped trying.
 And until your body’s pain gateway mechanism is fixed you will still have pain.

-What Acupuncture Does
+What Does Acupuncture Do

 By inserting very small sterile needles into certain areas of your body it re-opens your body’s pain gateway immediately.
 Your brain starts doing its job again – to repair the problem and reduce the pain.

 The pain relief is dramatic and usually within about 10 seconds of putting the needles in.